AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/working-with-reports.md

 If content that is referenced elsewhere (a conref) links to for a file within another folder (for example, one named “reuse.”) and the content is not uploaded, an error must be resolved.
 For example, you must create a subfolder named “reuse,” and upload the missing file into “reuse.”

-### Uploading an asset with the Assets UI
+### Uploading an asset with the [!UICONTROL Assets] UI

-In addition to the Upload Assets option, you can upload assets by dragging and dropping into the Assets UI.
+In addition to the [!UICONTROL Upload Assets] option, you can upload assets by dragging and dropping into the Assets UI.

 1. In Repository View, select the Ellipsis icon on your reuse folder to open the Options menu.